SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Stakeholders

-Email service providers have adopted a number of technologies to improve the security of email, including link encryption, domain and sender authentication, and spam and malware mitigation.
-Here we review current and planned efforts, the protection they offer, and measurements that reveal that these technologies have had a large variance of effectiveness to date.
+An email service (or mailbox) provider~\cite{rfc5598} is focused on retaining its customers for business and personal use.
+Providers have adopted several technologies to improve the security of email, including link encryption, domain authentication, and sender authentication.
+Providers often require access to plaintext so they can scan incoming emails for spam and malware.
+We review current and planned efforts, the protection they offer, and assessments of their effectiveness.

-\subsection{Link Encryption}
+\subsubsection{Link Encryption.}

-Email providers have adopted methods for encrypting email while it is in transit between mail servers or between a mail server and a client.
-We call this {\em link encryption} to distinguish it from end-to-end encryption, which occurs between the email sender and recipient.
-Link encryption is designed to prevent eavesdropping and tampering by third parties that may own untrusted routers along the path that email is being delivered~\cite{rfc3207}.
+Providers have adopted methods for encrypting email while it is in transit between MTAs or between an MTA and a client.
+Such `link' encryption is designed to prevent eavesdropping and tampering by third parties that may own untrusted routers along the path that email is being delivered~\cite{rfc3207}, however messages are not protected from inspection or modification at each MTA.
+While more privacy invasive than end-to-end encryption (encryption between the email sender and recipient), link encryption enables providers to scan for malicious email attachments, classify potential spam or phishing attacks, modify email tracking links, and provide other services.

-By default, mail sent using SMTP is sent in the clear, but the connection may be upgraded to use TLS with the STARTTLS command~\cite{rfc3207}.
-This is known as {\em opportunistic encryption}.
-Because this is negotiated in plaintext, it is trivial for an adversary to mount a downgrade attack by corrupting or stripping the STARTTLS command~\cite{durumeric2015neither}.

-To fix this problem, a March 2016 Internet draft introduced Strict Transport Security for SMTP ~\cite{ietf-margolis-smtp-sts-00}.
-With STS, email providers may use DNS records to advertise a policy requiring TLS connections for SMTP.
-A receiving mail server can authenticate the policy it receives (ensuring it is valid for the sending domain) using a variety of mechanisms, such as with the Certificate Authority system or with DANE~\cite{barnes2011dane,rfc6698}.
-Sending mail servers can report on or refuse to deliver messages that cannot be delivered using TLS.

-For communication between mail client and a mail server, a variety of encryption methods can be used.
-A client using POP or IMAP can start encryption using STARTTLS~\cite{rfc2595}.
-However, many servers are now disabling plain IMAP and POP and instead requiring clients to connect over TLS.
-Clients using webmail can use HTTPS to provide encryption between the recipient mail server and the client.
-Clients may also submit email using SMTP and the STARTTLS command.

-One additional concern is that SMTP reveals significant metadata as email messages are relayed, such as sender and recipient email addresses.
-Some work tries to address this concern~\cite{dime,sparrow2016leap}, but no significant work beyond draft stages exists as of this writing.